Geotechnical Engineer

 Common foundation types include shallow foundations (e.g. strip, pad, raft) and deep foundations (e.g. piles, caissons)

-Q5.
-Tell me about the pile testing methods and pros and cons
+Q. Tell me about pile testing methods, including their pros and cons.

 Pile testing methods include static load testing, dynamic load testing, and integrity testing.